TJU-DRL-LAB/transfer-and-multi-task-reinforcement-learning/README.md

 - **Multi-task RL**, in which one network learns policies for multiple tasks, has emerged as another promising direction with fast inference and good performance.

-In this repo, we provide several specific solutions including:

-* **KTM-DRL(reproduced)** : A Knowledge Transfer based Multi-task Deep Reinforcement Learning framework (KTM-DRL) for continuous control, which enables a single DRL agent to achieve expert-level performance in multiple different tasks by learning from task-specific teachers.
-In KTM-DRL, the multi-task agent first leverages an offline knowledge transfer algorithm designed particularly for the actor-critic architecture to quickly learn a control policy from the experience of task-specific teachers, and then it employs an online learning algorithm to further improve itself by learning from new online transition samples under the guidance of those teachers.
-We reproduce the results in the MuJoCo continuous control task suite, more details can be find [here].

 ## Directory Structure of this Repo

 This repository consists of